Online Sunshine Logo

 The Committee may direct the Auditor General or OPPAGA to conduct an audit, review, or examination of any entity or record as specified in s.
 11.45(3), F.S.
 This includes state agencies, counties, municipalities, special districts, district school boards, charter schools, and numerous other government organizations.
 This also includes nongovernmental agencies, corporations, and persons that have received any appropriation made by the Legislature.

 The Committee is responsible for appointing the Auditor General pursuant to s.
 11.42(2), F.S., when there is a vacancy in the position.
 The appointment is required to be confirmed by both houses of the Legislature.
-Auditor General, David Martin, was appointed by the Committee and confirmed by the Legislature during the 2007 Legislative Session.
-He began serving on October 1, 2007, as Florida's fifth Auditor General.
+The current Auditor General, Sherrill Norman, was appointed by the Committee and confirmed by the Legislature during the 2015 Legislative Session.
+She began serving on July 1, 2015.

 Committee Hearings